-Which graph best represent the results that can be expected rom James' experiment?
+Which graph best represent the results that can be expected from James' experiment?
+Graph A (equal sized sections/graph is uniform)

 Which graph best represents the results that can be expected from Penelope's experiment?
+Graph B (She has more blue marbles and very few green which is represented in the graph)

 9) A deli offers the types of bread and sandwiches shown in the table.
 How many different sandwich combinations can be made?
+Fundamental Counting Principle: 2 x 5 = 10 different combinations